UweGerdes/docker-responsive-check/README.md

 Make screenshots for different device viewports and see them on one page with the server.

-The example configs tests the built in server index.html.
-You find usage info there
+The example configs tests the built-in server index.html.
+You find usage info there.

 ## Run gulp docker image